AshridgeTechnologies/elemento/stories/General usability Part 3.md

 General usability Part 3
 ========================

+- Ensure Types generated in order to allow references to each other - or highlight errors clearly
+- Highlight element in preview not working in form - link to data type?
 - Projects can be stored in OPFS file storage
 - Remove animation on list so things change quickly
 - Retain position in list when content changes